 Marvel Studios / The Walt Disney Company

 The concept of the Multiverse is not new to comic book readers, and it has been a Marvel Comics plot device since the 1970’s.
-An attempt is made to explain how this ties into time travel through the dialogue of several characters in Avengers: Endgame.
-As it is told in that film, the mere act of traveling back through time will create one of these aforementioned (and largely forbidden) Branched / New Realities.
-Upon the arrival of a time traveler or time travelers, the Universe executes a sort of copy / paste initiative in which a New (Branched) Reality is spawned / created.
-The time traveler / time travelers now exist in this new Parallel World; one that shares the exact history of the world from whence they came … up until the moment that they arrived in the past.
-This is why people and places look and act identical to the same people and places from whence the time travelers came … Because they are.
-They are for lack of a better word, Cosmic Copies of the people and places that they knew.Ā
+An attempt was made to explain how the Multiverse ties into Time Travel through the dialogue of several characters in Endgame.
+As it is told in the film, the mere act of traveling back through time creates one of these Branched Timelines / New Realties.
+Upon the arrival of a time traveler or time travelers, the Universe executes a sort of copy / paste initiative, and a New (Branched) Timeline is born.
+The time traveler / time travelers now exist within this New Reality; one that shares the exact same history of the world from whence they came … up until the exact moment that they arrive in the past.
+This is why in Endgame, people and places looked and acted identical to the same people and places from whence The Avengers came … Because they were.
+They were for lack of a better word, Cosmic Copies of the people and places that The Avengers knew.

 Marvel Studios / The Walt Disney Company